tearust/t-rust/docs/account-model/README.md

 ### GlobalToken total supply

-`state[GlobalToken_address][TOTAL_SUPPLY]` returns the total supply of GlobalToken.
+`state[GlobalToken_address][TOTAL_SUPPLY_RESERVE]` returns u32::MAX minus the total supply of GlobalToken.
 Everytime new GlobalToken is minted, this value need to increase.
 When burn, decrease.
 Since we cannot iterate all acocunt to get the total supply.
 This account record the total supply.

 ### TeaParty income (in TEA) before "consume" action to bonding curve